-The contract resulting from this RFP shall be effective when all parties have executed and the initial term of the contract shall be two (2) years.
-The contract will be renewable for up to 3 additional one-year renewal periods.
+The contract resulting from this RFP shall be effective when all parties have executed and the term of the contract shall be five (5) years.
 The total contract period will not exceed 5 years.
-Annual renewal shall be contingent upon the University's satisfaction with the services performed.
+Annual purchase of the ambulance shall be contingent upon the University's satisfaction with the services performed to date.